skip to content

 Venue

-The annual meeting will be held at Churchill College and online.
+The annual meeting was held at Churchill College and online.
 Churchill College, founded in 1960, is set amongst picturesque parkland of one of the largest Cambridge campuses, but still only a short walk from central Cambridge.

 Churchill’s alumni includes the in-vitro fertilisation (IVF) pioneer Professor Sir Robert Edwards whose records are held in the Churchill Archives Centre.